SanderSade/mIRC-script-merger-cleaner/readme.md

 - **Merge multiple script files to one file for releasing**

-During the development, it is easier to have multiple files open, compared to jumping up and down multi-thousand lines behemoth.
+During the development, it is easier to have multiple files open, compared to jumping up and down in multi-thousand lines behemoth.

 Using MsMerge configuration, you can specify how every individual file is handled - for example, leave introduction and changelog as-is, but minify and remove comments from script files.